 WEATHER

-In the event school is closed or starting late due to inclement weather, parents are asked to listen to local radio and television stations.
-When possible, the District's website will also be updated to include the newest information.
+In the event school is closed due to inclement weather, parents are asked to tune in to Guthrie News Page or local television stations.
+When possible, the District's website will also be updated to include the latest information.